 Ensuring consistent, reliable experiences across branches, online, mobile, and other channels isn’t easy, especially for community financial institutions with limited resources.
 Here are a few challenges that may inhibit omni-channel banking:

-Tech sprawl: Financial institutions have adopted a variety of technologies to keep pace with customer and members’ evolving needs.
+Tech sprawl: Financial institutions have adopted a variety of technologies to keep pace with customer's and members’ evolving needs.
 Doing so helps deliver high-tech, high-touch capabilities but results in multiple applications and infrastructure to budget for, integrate, support, and keep secure.

 Exposure to risk: Customers and members enjoy facilitating their own transactions through mobile applications and other channels.
 Unfortunately, many bad actors see the prevalence of multiple payment channels as an opportunity for perpetuating fraudulent schemes.